dgcoffman/Stopwatch/README.md

 **Submitting to the app store**

-Run `bundle exec fastlane deliver`.
+Run `bundle exec fastlane release`.

+To edit the fastlane configuration, open `fastlane/swift/FastlaneSwiftRunner/FastlaneSwiftRunner.xcodeproj`

 **Things I tried but didn't go with**